Aftercare and Support

 Aftercare planning is similar to the treatment of any chronic health condition, like a discharge plan from a hospital.
 It can include any activities, interventions and resources needed to help a person in recovery to cope when returning to their everyday life.

 Aftercare typically consists of a personalised plan, which is implemented to support patients once primary assessment and treatment are complete.
-It is based on the specific needs and issues of each individual, to help them navigate life with a high level of support once they have completed their residential treatment programme.
+It is based on the specific needs and issues of each individual, to help them navigate life with a high level of support once they have completed their residential treatment Program.

 Aftercare enables patients to continue receiving the support and care they need as they transition back to daily life, to manage symptoms and maintain healthy coping strategies when challenges present themselves.

 Recovery from any condition can be hard work, requiring daily mindfulness and a high-level of self-care.
-Aftercare offers crucial support to help those in recovery to continue their growth – helping them to stay on track with their recovery plan and short- and long-term goals – especially during the early months following a treatment programme.
+Aftercare offers crucial support to help those in recovery to continue their growth – helping them to stay on track with their recovery plan and short- and long-term goals – especially during the early months following a treatment Program.

 Research has shown that continued support after treatment – in the form of an aftercare plan – is of critical importance for a sustained recovery.